viniciusfinger/MCP-server-with-langchain-client/README.md

-# Technical Assessment: MCP Server & LLM Client Implementation
+# MCP Server & LangChain + LangGraph Client Implementation 🦜⛓️
 MCP server with FastMCP and LLM client with LangChain + LangGraph with the OpenAI LLM

 ## MCP Client Implementation